frederickaplan/fdh/files/PART1/fdh-1-1.md

 We are currently witnessing an important evolution in knowledge: As digital methods tend to dissolve frontiers, some reorganisation of knowledge and practises have started and new communities of practice have emerged.

+Beyond the question for defining Digital Humanities, it could be interesting to follow the profiles and carriers of the “Digital Humanists”.
+They define the field by what they did and what they will do.
+Remember, "if you think you are doing it, then you probably are".

 ### 5.2.
 In the next chapter
-However, some researchers are not satisfied with the definition of Digital Humanities and have tried to define Digital Humanities as a field of its own (just like Biology or Geometry), and not just the membrane between the two (relatively) well-defined disciplines that are Computing and the Humanities.
+Some researchers have tried to define Digital Humanities as a field of its own (just like Biology or Geometry), and not just the membrane between the two (relatively) well-defined disciplines that are Computing and the Humanities.
+We will look in the next chapter how this is possible.

 ## Selected readings